Summary

 Sales Restrictions

 The law prohibits the sale of tobacco products via vending machine and the internet, in sports facilities, healthcare facilities, cultural facilities, within 100 meters of educational facilities, and other specified locations.
-The law also prohibits the sale of single cigarettes, small packets of cigarettes, and answer (a type of smokeless tobacco).
+The law also prohibits the sale of single cigarettes, small packets of cigarettes, and smokeless tobacco other than chewing tobacco.
 The sale of tobacco products is prohibited to persons under the age of 18.

 E-Cigarettes